tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Response-url.md

 </details>

-## Integrating the Response Page
+## Integrating the Response URL

-The following PHP example shows how to integrate the response page:
+The following PHP example shows how to integrate the response URL:

 ```PHP
 <?php